- Better Building Operations – Home

 Tenants can then respond in writing if they refuse stove knob covers.
 If the tenant does not refuse in writing, the owner must make knob covers available to the tenant.

-Owners must keep records of all written refusal notifications, all attempts to provide stove knob overs to the tenant, units where stove knob covers were made available, and tenants who have requested stove knob covers.
+Owners must keep records of all written refusal notifications, all attempts to provide stove knob covers to the tenant, units where stove knob covers were made available, and tenants who have requested stove knob covers.
 This law goes into effect 180 days from signing – that means it’s possible that it may be a requirement during annual safety notice mailing season.

 For now, it’s not clear whether HPD will make this a part of the standard safety notice mailings (for lead paint and window guards).
 That said, it’s worth staying tuned on this update – it may impact residential owners and managers sooner than you think.
 Read the body of the law here.